 * Stress points double stitched, Bartacked or “Box-and-X” stitched for added strength

-Plus a 32 ounce water bottle in its compartment.
+- 32 ounce water bottle in the Noatak water bottle pouch.

 This list of contents would be just about everything that I would take on a dayhike – except maybe add some matches, camera, signal mirror and cord.
 The cord and poncho could be used to build a temporary rain shelter or overnight shelter if a hiker became lost.